 The Resilience Framework is based on Resilient Therapy (RT), the name we’ve given to the set of ideas and practices originally developed by Angie Hart and Derek Blincow, with help from Helen Thomas as part of a book.
 We took the resilience research evidence base and put it together with other sets of ideas gleaned from our practice with very disadvantaged children and families in an NHS Child and Adolescent Mental Health Clinic.
 Alongside this, Angie’s adoptive parenting knowledge went into the mix and, more recently, we’ve collected experiences from those we are working with in our resilience Communities of Practice.

-All our tables and frameworks are available as PDFs and can be downloaded from the Boingboing website.
+All our tables and frameworks are available as PDFs and can be downloaded for free from the Boingboing website.
 Have a look at the Resilient Therapy background page for a quick overview and a few ideas to get you started with this approach.